KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 $new-list: slice($list, -1, 10); // error
 ```

-In the first draft I made of this function, I edited `$start` and `$end` value so they don't conflict with each other.
+In the first draft I made of this function, I edited `$start` and `$end` value so they don’t conflict with each other.
 In the end, I went with the safe mode: display error messages if anything seems wrong.

 ```scss
 @function slice($list, $start: 1, $end: length($list)) {